 How to Take Insulin or Oral Medication

 Medications to treat diabetes include insulin and glucose-lowering pills, called oral hypoglycemic agents.
-People with type 1 diabetes cannot make their own insulin, so daily insulin injections are required.
-The bodies of people with type 2 diabetes make insulin but cannot use it effectively.
+People with type 1 diabetes cannot make their own insulin, so daily insulin injections or inhalations are required.
+People with type 2 diabetes make insulin but cannot use it effectively.

-Insulin is not available in oral form.
-It is delivered by injections that are generally required one to four times per day.
+Insulin is not available in oral tablet form, although a new inhaled insulin product called Afrezza was approved in 2014.
+Afrezza is an ultra rapid-acting inhaled insulin that is administered with meals to improve blood sugar control in adult diabetics.
+Insulin is usually is delivered by injections that are required one to four times per day.
 Some people use an insulin pump, which is worn at all times and delivers a steady flow of insulin throughout the day.

 Insulin preparations differ in how quickly they start to work and how long they remain active.
 Sometimes different types of insulin are mixed together in a single injection.
 The types of insulin to use, the doses required, and the number of daily injections are chosen by a health care professional trained to provide diabetes care.